GenesisFR/HowToBecomeGoodAtShooters/README.md

 - Leadership: procs when interrupting the end of a cover to cover by deploying a shield
 - Tag Team: proc'ed by the Jammer pulse and the Deflector shield (the latter can also consume the mark)
 - Trauma: boosted by status effects. blind and bleed have separate cooldowns
+- Vanguard: gives bonus armor to yourself in raids
 - Vigilance: stays proc'ed when your base armor remains untouched (like with a shield or bonus armor)

 #### Weapons